-11 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.
+ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.

-^{11a} ISA (UK) 300 (Revised June 2016, Planning an Audit of Financial Statements.
+&lt;sup>11a ISA (UK) 300 (Revised June 2016, Planning an Audit of Financial Statements.

-^{11b} ISA (UK) 720 (Revised June 2016), The Auditor's Responsibilities Relating to Other Information.
+&lt;sup>11b ISA (UK) 720 (Revised June 2016), The Auditor's Responsibilities Relating to Other Information.

-^{11c} ISA (UK) 265, Communicating Deficiencies in Internal Control to Those Charged With Governance and Management, paragraph 8.
+&lt;sup>11c ISA (UK) 265, Communicating Deficiencies in Internal Control to Those Charged With Governance and Management, paragraph 8.

-- A8-1.
-It is not the auditor's responsibility to rectify the lack of analysis by management.
-In some circumstances, however, the lack of detailed analysis by management to support its assessment may not prevent the auditor from concluding whether management's use of the going concern basis of accounting is appropriate in the circumstances.
-For example, when there is a history of profitable operations and a ready access to financial resources, management may make its assessment without detailed analysis.
-In this case, the auditor's evaluation of the appropriateness of management's assessment may be made without performing detailed evaluation procedures if the auditor's other audit procedures are sufficient to enable the auditor to conclude whether management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate in the circumstances. - A8-2.
-Audit procedures that are also relevant to the requirement in paragraphs 12-1-12-2 may include the following: - Confirming the existence, legality and enforceability of arrangements to provide or maintain financial support with related and third parties and assessing the financial ability of such parties to provide additional funds (see also paragraphs A8-11-A8-13). - Evaluating the entity's plans to deal with unfilled customer orders. - Performing audit procedures regarding subsequent events to identify those that either mitigate or otherwise affect the entity's ability to continue as a going concern. - Confirming the existence, terms and adequacy of borrowing facilities (see also paragraphs A8-14-A8-15). - Obtaining and reviewing reports of regulatory actions. - Determining the adequacy of support for any planned disposals of assets. - A8-3.
+financial ability of such parties to provide additional funds (see also paragraphs A8-10-A8-12).

+- Evaluating the entity's plans to deal with unfilled customer orders. - Performing audit procedures regarding subsequent events to identify those that either mitigate or otherwise affect the entity's ability to continue as a going concern. - Confirming the existence, terms and adequacy of borrowing facilities (see also paragraphs A8-13-A8-14). - Obtaining and reviewing reports of regulatory actions. - Determining the adequacy of support for any planned disposals of assets. - A8-2.
 In addition to the procedures required in paragraph 12-2, the auditor may compare: - The prospective financial information for recent prior periods with historical results; and - The prospective financial information for the current period with results achieved to date.